ANALYSIS · 8 MIN READ

 No customer funds were lost.
 That matters, and the institution deserves credit for its speed of response.

 But the incident revealed attack patterns and systemic weaknesses that are not unique to any single bank.
-The vulnerabilities exploited in this case, third-party vendor platforms, mobile money float systems, and gaps in transaction monitoring, exist across the East African financial sector.
+The vulnerabilities reportedly exploited in this case, a third-party vendor platform, the mobile money float system, and gaps in transaction monitoring, exist across the East African financial sector.

 This article is not about pointing fingers.
 It is about what every bank, microfinance institution, and fintech in the region should be doing right now.